dreamking60/d3-start-to-finish-leanpub/manuscript/06 PRACTICAL Load the data.md

 ## Overview

-Open `step2` from the code download in your text editor.
+Open `d3-start-to-finish-code/step2` in the code download in your text editor.
 The directory structure is:

 ```
 step2